aura-website/aura-website.github.io/_posts/2015-07-02-market-size.md

 ---
 layout: post
 title: How big is the market
+excerpt: Today we are faced with a question which we did not know an answer upfront.
+We have figured some numbers & we would need your help to validate the number.
 ---
 <p style="text-align:center">
 	<i class="fa fa-pie-chart fa-6" style="font-size: 20em; color: #62cb31"></i>